 Panthéon — Fast Facts

 Yes — the Paris Museum Pass covers full entry to the Panthéon, saving €13 per person.
-The pass covers the complete visit: the nave, Foucault’s Pendulum, all 80 tombs in the crypt, and the dome panorama (April–October, timed group access).
+The pass covers the complete visit: the nave, Foucault’s Pendulum, and all 80 tombs in the crypt.
 No additional charge for any element of the visit.

 The Panthéon holds 80 tombs of people officially recognised as great citizens of France.
 The most visited include: Voltaire and Rousseau (the two great Enlightenment philosophers, buried opposite each other by historical irony); Victor Hugo; Émile Zola; Jean Moulin (head of the French Resistance, killed by the Gestapo in 1943); Marie Curie (the only woman interred here by merit — her coffin is lead-lined due to radiation); Pierre Curie; Louis Braille; and René Descartes.